College of Languages, Linguistics & Literature

 - 6 credits of work on the MA thesis

-Students must also achieve intermediate level knowledge of one foreign language.
+Students must also achieve intermediate level knowledge of a second language and attend four departmental events (lectures, readings, colloquia) each semester.

 Plan B (Non-thesis) Requirements

 Plan B is applicable to students in the Literary Studies in English, Composition and Rhetoric, and Cultural Studies in Asia/Pacific concentrations.
 All Plan B students complete 33 credits–30 credits of course work and 3 credits of work on the MA final project.
 One course must have substantial Hawai‘i/Asia/Pacific content.
-All students must also achieve intermediate level knowledge of one foreign language.
+Students must also achieve intermediate level knowledge of a second language and attend four departmental events (lectures, readings, colloquia) each semester.

 - Requirements for students in Literary Studies in English: ENG 625B and ENG 625C, D, or E; 9 credits minimum in LSE.
 One course must be pre-1700.